annotation/text-fabric/docs/Server/Common.md

     * label for the input element

     ??? example "Cunei options"
-        The options for the Cunei app are:
+        The options for the C, such as the `phono` transcriptions, you can sayunei app are:

         ```python
         options = (